MartinHelmut/number-generator/CONTRIBUTING.md

 **This repo is Commitizen-friendly!** (read more in the [official commitizen documentation][czcli])

 Checkout a new branch, there is no naming convention for branches, only for commits.
-Add your changes and run `pnpx git-cz` (or `pnpm run commit`) to start the commitizen cli to create a proper commit message.
+Add your changes and run `pnpx git-cz` (or `pnpm commit`) to start the commitizen cli to create a proper commit message.

 Push the changes with your feature branch and create a "Pull Request" on GitHub.

 ## Recommended workflow for release

 1. Make changes
-2. Commit those changes with `pnpx git-cz` (or `pnpm run commit`)
+2. Commit those changes with `pnpx git-cz` (or `pnpm commit`)
-3. Create a new release with `pnpm run release`
+3. Create a new release with `pnpm release`
 4. Push your release `git push --follow-tags origin main`
 5. Publish: `NPM_CONFIG_OTP=XXXXXX npm publish` (replace `XXXXXX` with a valid 2FA token)
 6.  **Done!**